dranidis/go-skat/backlog.md

+# Optimize Legal actions in MinMax
+	Evaluate only better actions.
+	For example when a player surely loses the trick and he needs to choose between 10, K, D, 9 only the 9 should be evaluated as a legal action.

+# NULL Evaluation has to be more strict

 # MM (not ab) is taking too long!
 	TIMEOUT

-# 	Equivalent cards
-	When player holds two equivalent cards in the hand like 78 or 89 they should always be evaluated together

-# USE MinMax to evaluate declaring after winning the bid
-	Run a Grand game, and suit game below the bid
-	Choose game which gives better chances of winning.

 # A very interesting game: go build; go install; go-skat -minmax2 -minmax3 -html -r 999 -g 8